 How to integrate VoltDB monitoring with other enterprise monitoring infrastructures

 VoltDB provides several tools for monitoring overall database activity.
-The following sections describe the three main monitoring tools within VoltDB:
+The following sections describe the two primary monitoring tools within VoltDB:

 The VoltDB Management Console provides a graphical display of key aspects of database performance, including throughput, memory usage, query latency, and partition usage.
-To use Web Studio, connect to one of the cluster nodes using a web browser, specifying the httpd port (8080 by default) and the page /studio/, as shown in the example URL above.
-Once the studio page loads, click on the icon of a graph in the menu bar to bring up the monitor display.
-The monitor shows two graphs, side by side.
-You can use the pull down menus above each graph to switch between the four available metrics.
+To use the Management Console, connect to one of the cluster nodes using a web browser, specifying the HTTP port (8080 by default) as shown in the example URL above.
+The Management Console shows graphs for cluster throughput and latency as well as CPU and memory usage for the current server.
+You can also use the Management Console to examine the database schema and to issue ad hoc SQL queries.

 VoltDB provides callable system procedures that return detailed information about the usage and performance of the database.
 In particular, the @Statistics system procedure provides a wide variety of information depending on the selector keyword you give it.
 Some selectors that are particularly useful for monitoring include the following:

 MEMORY — Provides statistics about memory usage for each node in the cluster.
 Information includes the resident set size (RSS) for the server process, the Java heap size, heap usage, available heap memory, and more.
 This selector provides the type of information displayed by the Process Memory Report, except that it returns information for all nodes of the cluster in a single call.